Riley Greene Player Props: Tigers vs. Rangers

-On Monday, Riley Greene (.575 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 1:10 PM ET.
+The Detroit Tigers, including Riley Greene (.417 on-base percentage in past 10 games, 54 points above season-long percentage), take on starter Martin Perez and the Texas Rangers at Comerica Park, Tuesday at 6:40 PM ET.

-In his most recent game, he went 1-for-3 with a triple against the White Sox.
+In his most recent appearance, he strung together two hits (going 2-for-4) against the Rangers.

 Riley Greene Game Info & Props vs. the Rangers